 Table 8-23 shows renewable capacity registered in the PJM generation attribute tracking system (GATS).
 These resources are not PJM resources even though most are located in PJM states.
 For example, roof top solar panels within the PJM footprint generate SRECs but are not PJM units.
-This includes solar capacity of 9,000.9 MW of which 3,090.9 MW are in New Jersey.
+This includes solar capacity of 9,401.5 MW of which 3,204.2 MW are in New Jersey.
 These resources can earn renewable energy credits, and can be used to fulfill the renewable portfolio standards in PJM jurisdictions.
-There are 1,774.7 MW of capacity located in jurisdictions outside PJM that may qualify for specific renewable energy credits in some PJM jurisdictions.
-For example, there are 54.0 MW of capacity registered with GATS located in Alabama.
+There are 1,774.7 MW of GATS capacity located in jurisdictions outside PJM and all but 242.6 MW are eligible to produce RECs in at least one PJM jurisdiction.